-Suicidal thoughts are common, and most people who experience them do not kill themselves.
+In some circumstances suicidal thoughts are common, such as illness or depression.
+Most people who experience them do not kill themselves.
 Thoughts about suicide are frightening and can make you feel unwell.

 Many people who have suicidal thoughts experience them when they are not in their usual frame of mind.
 This can be due to an illness, such as depression, or because of stressful events going on in their lives.
 Therefore these feelings are often temporary, or treatable.